Relating Reinforcement Learning to Dynamic Programming-Based Planning: Analysis of Cost/Reward Models

 Infinite horizon decision making problems tend to yield diverging sums of costs or rewards.
 If there is a goal, as in the case of planning, then the simplest way to fix it is to use a termination action as introduced in Section \ref{sec:det}: No more costs/rewards accumulate after termination, thereby forcing (\ref{eqn:cf}) to be finite if the goal is reachable.
 The preferred way in RL is to use discounted cost/reward, which is a kind of mathematical hack dating back to Bellman \cite{Bel57}.
 For any $\alpha \in (0,1)$, the following sum is finite:

-This implies that future costs/rewards are considered less valuable than current ones.
-This might be fine in highly unpredictable settings such as financial markets, but for robotics this causes a large and dangerous deviation from truecost.
+This implies that future costs/rewards are considered less valuable than current ones and it might be fine in highly unpredictable settings such as financial markets, but for robotics this causes a large and dangerous deviation from truecost.
+In the following, we discuss this aspect of discounting.